Please screenshot this page and send it to info@mim-essay.com

 When it comes to choosing a business degree, whether you go for a Master in Management (MiM) or a Master of Business Administration (MBA) often depends on how much work experience you have.
 It's a key piece of the puzzle that helps figure out which degree matches where you're at in your career journey.

-Why to choose?
+Why choose?

-Many people options for an MBA as a step to advance in their careers.
+Many people have options for an MBA as a step to advance in their careers.
 It's a favored choice for those aiming to boost their salary or switch to a different field of work.
 An MBA opens new doors and assists in achieving professional aspirations.
 On the other hand, MiMs are specifically designed for those at the very start of their business careers.

 2. Age of applicants